Haksham/Linux-project/README.md

 # 🕒 Real-Time Clock Partition Simulator

-A dynamic web-based simulation of real-time clock (RTC) management and synchronization across OS partitions, built for Linux class (10 marks component).
+A dynamic, interactive web-based simulation of real-time clock (RTC) management and synchronization across OS partitions.
+Built for Linux session.

 ---

 ## 🚀 Overview

-This project demonstrates **master-slave RTC synchronization** in a multi-partition system.
+This project demonstrates **master-slave RTC synchronization** in a multi-partition system:

 - **Linux** acts as the **Master Partition**, reading time from the hardware clock.
 - **Windows OS** and **Ubuntu** are **Slave Partitions** whose clocks can drift and become out of sync.
 - You can simulate clock drift, observe out-of-sync states, and manually synchronize all partitions—just like using `timedatectl set-local-rtc 1` in Linux.